postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 Enter your profile details and click **Save changes**.

 >Your name will also be your username, and you will have the same username across all Postman elements, such as collections and documentation.
+You can [update your username](#updating-your-username) at any time.

 ![Edit profile](https://assets.postman.com/postman-docs/Edit+profile.jpg)